Deal alert! Northwest, our favorite company, is forming

 Costs to forming an Illinois LLC

-There is a $150 one-time state filing fee to form an Illinois LLC.
+There is a $150 one-time state filing fee to form a Limited Liability Company in Illinois.

-There are also ongoing fees (like a $75 Annual Report fee), which we discuss below.
+There are also ongoing filing fees (like a $75 Annual Report fee), which we discuss below.

 LLC Costs in Illinois